-Re: ENV-2016-4180-EIR, SCH 2018041016 3003 Runyon Canyon Road
+Re: ENV-2016-4180-EIR - OPPOSE 3003 Runyon Canyon Road

-Dear Ms. Strelich,
+Dear Ms. Strelich:

-The Federation of Hillside and Canyon Associations ("Federation") founded in 1952 represents 42 resident and homeowner associations spanning the Santa Monica Mountains.
+The Federation of Hillside and Canyon Associations ("Federation") founded in 1952 represents 46 resident and homeowner associations spanning the Santa Monica Mountains.
 The mission of the Federation is to promote those policies and programs which will best preserve the natural topography and wildlife of the mountains and hillsides for the benefit of all the people of Los Angeles.
-At its September 17 meeting the Federation voted unanimously to oppose the proposed project at 3003 Runyon Canyon Road.
-The project is compliant with neither the Mulholland Scenic Parkway Specific Plan nor with the Baseline Hillside Ordinance.
+At its meeting April 19 the Federation voted unanimously to oppose the proposed project at 3003 Runyon Canyon Road.
+The project does not comply with either the Mulholland Scenic Parkway Specific Plan or with the Baseline Hillside Ordinance.
+The basic issue is threefold: 1) a private residence in the middle of a public park; 2) only access is via a park hiking trail; 3) the precedent it sets for violating the Baseline Hillside Ordinance.

 In May, 2015, the Federation wrote a letter to the Mulholland Design Review Board opposing any deviations from the Mulholland Scenic Parkway Specific Plan that are requested to benefit 3003 Runyon Canyon Road.
 Deviations from the Scenic Plan establish precedents that erode the integrity of the Specific Plan.
-Notwithstanding the Specific Plan, the roofline of the proposed house is located at the top of a prominent ridge and requires a Specific Plan Exception.
+Ignoring the Specific Plan, the applicant sited the proposed house at the top of a prominent ridge which requires a Specific Plan Exception.

-In addition, the location and proposed size of the project requires 14,000 cubic yards of grading and the creation of three retaining walls.
+In addition, the location and proposed size of the project requires 28,012 cubic yards of grading and the creation of three 10-foot retaining walls.
 These proposed project features require a second Specific Plan Exception as well as a retaining wall variance.
 It is apparent that little, if any, attention has been paid to designing a project that conforms to the natural topography of the land, which is required by the Specific Plan.
 (Specific Plan, section 6.C pp. 14-15.)
 The very purpose of the Specific Plan is to "minimize grading and assure that graded slopes have a natural appearance compatible with the characteristics of the Santa Monica Mountains" and to "preserve the natural topographic variation within the Inner and Outer Corridors of the Specific Plan area.
 (Specific Plan, section 2, p.
-3 [emphasis added].)
+3.

-In determining the project's square footage, the applicant claims the square footage of the basement doesn't count.
-Project drawings clearly show, however, that the 5,207 square foot "basement" includes a long line of floor-to-ceiling glass, open to daylight.
-The applicant explained that the basement will contain a theater, gym, and a bedroom, obviously all habitable space.
-Including all that habitable space makes this a three-story project with an actual square footage of 13,306 square feet, much larger than is disclosed in the project description.
+In determining the project's square footage, the applicant claims the square footage of the basement does not count.
+Project drawings clearly show, however, that the 5,511 square foot "basement" includes a long line of floor-to-ceiling glass, open to daylight.
+The applicant explained that the basement will contain a theater, gym, lounge, bedroom and a full bathroom, obviously all habitable space.
+Including all that habitable space makes this a three-story project with an actual square footage of 14,741 square feet, much larger than is disclosed in the project description.
 CEQA requires an accurate project description. (stopthemillenniumhollywood.com v.
 City of Los Angeles.
-(2019) 39 Cal.App.5th 1, 16) The additional mechanical/electrical space at 2,375 sq. ft. is larger than many homes.
+(2019) 39 Cal.App.5th 1, 16) The project also includes additional mechanical/electrical space of 453 sq. ft. and the proposed new pool is 2600 sq ft.

 The analysis of alternative projects is inadequate.
 Little effort appears to have been made to design a residence that complies with the Mulholland Scenic Plan or the Baseline Hillside Ordinance.
 In 1995 an application to build a large home on this site was correctly denied by the City.
-The Mulholland Design Review Board asked the applicant to come back with a smaller project; he did not.
+The Mulholland Design Review Board reviewed the current project on May 7, 2015 and again on November 19, 2015, and asked the applicant to come back with a smaller project; he did not.
 Nor did he consider a project further from the ridgeline.